tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 In responses Response-Code-Indicator will be followed by IPROTO_OK etc.

 The BODY has the details of the request or response.
 In a request, it also can be absent or an empty map.
+Both these states will be interpreted equally.
 Responses will contain the BODY anyway even if it is a :ref:`IPROTO_PING <box_protocol-ping>` request.

 Have a look at file